nirvus/infra-recipes/README.recipes.md

-  manifest (str): A path to the manifest in the remote (e.g. manifest/minimal) remote (str): A URL to the remote repository which Jiri will be pointed at project (str): The name of the project patch_ref (str): A reference ID to the patch in Gerrit to apply patch_gerrit_url (str): A URL of the patch in Gerrit to apply patch_project (str): The name of Gerrit project
+  manifest (str): A path to the manifest in the remote (e.g. manifest/minimal) remote (str): A URL to the remote repository which Jiri will be pointed at project (str): The name of the project revision (str): The revision of the remote repository to import patch_ref (str): A reference ID to the patch in Gerrit to apply patch_gerrit_url (str): A URL of the patch in Gerrit to apply patch_project (str): The name of Gerrit project